 - Social Norms Change.

-Successfully implementing the inside-out approach requires making school climate the foundation-the ‘bricks and mortar’-for building safe, thriving and high performing schools.
+Successfully implementing the inside-out approach requires making school climate the foundation for building safe, thriving and high performing schools.
+Learn more

 Importance of School Climate

-Climate is the ever-present sense of belonging and connectedness people experience on a school campus.
-The climate influences individual behavior and performance... and more importantly, WE influence the climate.
+School climate is the degree to which people experience a sense of belonging and connectedness on a school campus.
+The climate influences individual behavior and performance... and equally importantly, our behavior and attitudes influence the climate.
+Learn more

 Whole School Climate Framework

-The Whole School Climate Framework, developed by Community Matters, helps educational leaders develop a clear and cost-effective blueprint for achieving the educational outcomes that have proven so elusive in recent reform efforts.
+The Whole School Climate Framework, developed by Community Matters, helps educational leaders develop a clear and cost-effective blueprint for accomplishing the educational outcomes they are mandated to achieve.
+Learn more